microsoft/Qcodes/docs/user/tutorial.rst

 If you want to sweep multiple parameters at once qcodes offers the combine function.
 You can combine any number of any kind paramter.
 We'll use a ManualParameter for this example.
+One can use both an array, or a set of arrays to pass the setpoint.
+We'll cover both cases in this example.

 .. code:: python

+    import numpy as np

     from qcodes.instrument.parameter import ManualParameter
     from qcodes.utils.validators import Numbers